Gwillewyn/dnd-item-compendium-by-gwill/README.md

 ## Content of the Compendiums

 - Items from the SRD with full description (mostly copied from the in-game compendium)
-- Items from the DMG and PHB *outside* the SRD have price and weight information, but no description or details (I will see about updating these when I find out exactly what the new OGL allows me to do)
-- Spell components will have information about what spell they are needed for
+- Spell components with information about what spell they are needed for
 - Some extra treasure and loot
+- Non-SRD items are unfortunately not in the compendiums, but there is plenty of artwork for you do add your own

 ## Content of the Artwork Folders

-- Most mundane items from Dungeon Master's Guide (DMG) and Player Handbook (PHB)
+- Mundane items from Dungeon Master's Guide (DMG) and Player Handbook (PHB)
     - Adventuring Gear
     - Ammunition
     - Armour